The benefits and uses of activated charcoal. This sooty, jet-black powder contains many amazing health properties.

 Despite my complete ignorance to the very existence of activated charcoal, it’s actually been around for centuries (its use dating back to 1550 BC).

-This sooty, jet-black powder contains many amazing health properties, including as a powerful antidote that absorbs most organic poisons, toxins, and chemicals before they can do harm or damage to the body (paramedics use it as an emergency first response treatment for certain kinds of severe poisoning).
+This sooty, jet-black powder contains an array of health properties, one of which includes its ability to act as a powerful antidote that absorbs most organic poisons, toxins, and chemicals before they can do harm or damage to the body (paramedics use it as an emergency first response treatment for certain kinds of severe poisoning).

 It’s also used in water and air filters because of it’s powerful purifying abilities.

 What is Activated Charcoal?

 Activated charcoal is made from a substance – usually wood, bamboo, coconut shell, or coal – and burned without oxygen to create char.
 It then goes through an “activation” process where the char is heated to very high temperatures whilst being exposed to certain gases through a multi-step process to make it extremely porous.

 Once activated, the molecules in the charcoal have an increased surface area which enables them to bind powerfully to any substance.
 This is known as adsorption (not absorption) and this process is what makes charcoal so powerful.
 True activated charcoal is tasteless, odourless, and non-toxic.